isc-projects/stork/doc/user/install.rst

    and `Management API section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#management-api-for-the-dhcpv4-server>`_ for a sample configuration.

-If the Kea listens on non-localhost interfaces, it is recommended to:
+If the Kea daemons or the Control Agent listen on non-localhost interfaces, it is recommended to:

 - Configure the Basic Auth in Kea CA.
 - Configure the Kea REST API to be served over TLS by setting the ``trust-anchor``, ``cert-file``, and ``key-file`` properties.